botwiki/botmakers.org-v1/Code of Conduct.md

   - Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect vulnerable people from intentional abuse
   - Publication of non-harassing private communication
   - Jokes that resemble the above, such as "hipster racism", still count as harassment even if meant satirically or ironically.
 See [this article](http://www.racialicious.com/2012/05/02/a-historical-guide-to-hipster-racism/) for background.

+## On using Slack

+If you're new to Slack, be sure to check out [slack.com/is](https://slack.com/is) and for more advanced users, there is [Using slash commands](https://slack.zendesk.com/hc/en-us/articles/201259356-Using-slash-commands).

 ## Notes